Aurorastation/Aurora.3/.github/guides/STYLE.md

 	var/text_var = "This is a test variable \
 					that spans multiple lines"

-// Bad, wasted lines
+// Good
 /obj/item/mything
 	var/text_var = "\
-					This is a test variable \
+		This is a very long test variable \
-					that spans multiple lines\
+		that spans multiple lines. \
+		It could be a very long description \
+		or some other kind of long message.\
 		"

 // Bad, breaks incorrectly
 /obj/item/mything